Chris Milillo

 Drums

-- In 2000, Chris studied with legendary jazz funk drummer and "godfather of linear funk drumming", Mike Clark (Herbie Hancock, Headhunters) at Drummer's Collective in NYC.
+• From January through April of 2000, Chris studied weekly with legendary jazz/funk drummer and "godfather of linear funk drumming", Mike Clark (Herbie Hancock, Headhunters) at Drummer's Collective in NYC.
+This period of study completely changed the trajectory of Chris' approach to drumming.

-- In 2004, Chris had a private intensive session with world renown drummer/educator Billy Ward.
-Several of Billy's concepts, most notably his physical "mechanisms" for keeping time, have made their way into Chris' playing and teaching.
+• In 2004, Chris had a private intensive session with world renown drummer/educator Billy Ward.
+Several of Billy's concepts, most notably his physical "mechanisms" for keeping time, have made a tremendous impact on Chris' groove and feel, and have become an integral part of his teaching.

-- From 1995-1998 and from 2008-2012, Chris took weekly 2 hour lessons from longtime friend and musical colleague, Berklee College of Music graduate, John Fiscella, studying guitar and bass technique, music theory, jazz harmony, and composition.
+• From 1995-1998 and again from 2008-2012, Chris took weekly 2 hour lessons from longtime friend and musical colleague, Berklee College of Music graduate, John Fiscella, studying guitar and bass technique, music theory, jazz harmony, and composition.

 Performance and Instruction